Alert

 The Zero seclusion: Safety and dignity for all | Aukatia te noho punanga: Noho haumanu, tū rangatira mō te tokomaha project has been underway since 2019.

-The project aims to contribute towards the goal of zero seclusion by reducing seclusion rates in all inpatient mental health and addiction settings to less than 3 percent by 1 June 2025.
+The Programme aims to reduce seclusion rates in both Māori and non-Māori/non-Pacific population groups in mental health and addiction adult unit inpatient settings to less than 3 percent by 1 June 2025, working towards the goal of health equity and ultimately zero seclusion.

 A change package is available here for use by zero seclusion project teams as they plan, design, test and apply evidence-informed practices in their local environments.
 It comprises a clinical bundle (clinical change ideas), a cultural kete (mātauranga Māori approaches and interventions) and a consumer kit (change ideas and strategies including insights from those with lived experiences).